alterat/hello-world/README.md

 # hello-world

-test repository
+Let's make things more interesting

 Hi!
-This is a test with not much importance...
+This is a test with very high importance...

 However, it can be useful to test git's main functions...